TobiaszCudnik/asyncmachine/Readme.md

 - travis CI
 - add state to the states' stack before running it's enter transition
 - auto trigger an event if state is set
-- debug messages about rejected state change
+- nested state changes exceptions
 - try to auto drop the implied state when dropping a state
-- mixin api (traits.js?)
+- tests for the mixin api (traits.js support & examples?)
 - method for generating all possible transition permutations (honoring the relations)
 - customizable naming convention
 -- STATE_STATE to StateState or state_